Our Concerns and Goals

 Hey, who says you cannot return and step in on some of these tasks, even if you have hired someone to do it?
 I mean, if you enjoy it and it is your company, go for it!

-For those of you looking for some help in the marketing, specifically the SEO (search engine optimization) area and web analytics, consider this aid in improving that area of skill set with this program by some friends of mine, which I highly recommend (and not just because I am an affiliate!): Dominate the Online Opportunity by implementing the concepts in DotComSecrets at amazon.com (affiliate).
+For those of you looking for some help in the marketing, specifically the SEO (search engine optimization) area and web analytics, consider this aid in improving that area of skill set with this program by some friends of mine, which I highly recommend (and not just because I am an affiliate!): SEO for your Blog!
+Bundle: Easy On-Page SEO + Easy Backlinks for SEO and also, add to that, the implementation of the concepts in DotComSecrets at amazon.com (affiliate).
 I've used these and can personally recommend it!

 We started with a question of whether we had the skills or access to the skills that we need for the role of entrepreneur.